MaZderMind/hostpath-provisioner/README.md

 For GoogleComputeEngine, Amazon AWS and even for Minikube there are such Provisioners that know how to handle the creation of GCE-Disks, AWS-Disks or HostPaths for Minikube.

 # The Dynamic HostPath Provisioner
 This is a small modification to the Example given in the [kubernetes-incubator](https://github.com/kubernetes-incubator/external-storage/tree/master/docs/demo/hostpath-provisioner)-Project on how one could implement such a VolumeProvider.
-It adds the ability to choose a Target-Directory outside of `/tmp` on the host-system and an option to retain the Directories when the Claim goes away (by setting `PV_RECLAIM_POLICY` in the `deployment.yaml`).
+It adds the ability to choose a Target-Directory outside of `/tmp` on the host-system and an option to retain the Directories when the Claim goes away (by setting `PV_RECLAIM_POLICY: Retain` in the `deployment.yaml`).

 It also improves upon the manifest-files by adding RBAC (RoleBasedAccessControl)-Configuration and a Deployment-Object.